-wasmcloud is an application runtime that has been designed to speed up the developer workflow.
+wasmCloud is an application runtime that has been designed to speed up the developer workflow.
 An actor model seamlessly separates business logic from specific underlying capabilities.
-Common capabilities are included in the runtime and developers may easily create and sign their own.
-Wasm allows developers to write their microservices once in the language of their choice and deploy them everywhere.
-There is a lot more, please watch for a quickstart, coming soon.
+Common capabilities are included in the runtime and developers may easily create their own.
+WasmCloud allows developers to write their business logic in the language of their choice and deploy it everywhere.

-An actor is the smallest unit of deployable, portable compute within the wasmcloud ecosystem.
+An actor is the smallest unit of deployable, portable compute within the wasmCloud ecosystem.
 Actors are small WebAssembly modules that can handle messages delivered to them by the host runtime and can invoke functions on capability providers, provided they have been granted the appropriate privileges.

 For more information please see Actors Reference Guide.

-In wasmcloud, capability providers are dynamic libraries that implement a capability contract.
-A capability contract is a unique name that identifies the interface or abstraction.
-By convention, these capability contract IDs are prefixed by a vendor ID (the vendor of the contract, not necessarily the specific implementation).
+wasmcloud:httpserver) and contains a list of operations and their associated data types.
+By convention, these capability contract IDs are prefixed by a vendor ID (the vendor of the contract, not the specific implementation).